Eyeball Records

 Eyeball Records is an independent record label originally established in NYC out of Apartment 4C on 14th St at Avenue A by Alex Saavedra and Vincent Li.
 The label later moved to Kearny, New Jersey.
 Eyeball has released albums by artists such as Thursday, My Chemical Romance, and Murder by Death, focusing on indie, alternative rock and punk rock.

-In 2020, the label began releasing exclusive cassette and t-shirt bundles exclusively through The Hyv.
+In 2020, the label began releasing exclusive cassette with new developing artists.
+It is currently co-owned by Zac Nadile and Alex Saavedra.